 Come and contemplate the first masterpiece of Gothic art and architecture.
 The St-Denis Basilica is also the burial place of the kings of France.
 The Cathedral is easily reachable from Paris with the Metro Line 13 station Saint-Denis Basilique.

 Feel the magic of the 100 year-old greatest antique market.
 Enjoy the biggest antiques market in Europe with a long establish worlwide reputation.
 High-quality stands of many exquisite objects stretching for about a mile and a half of labyrinth alleys in the 16 individual varied markets awaits visitors in their hunts.

 The Stade de France hosts large scale sports events, shows, and concerts.
 Backstage tours are also organized all year long.
-Discover the architecture and experience the famous entrance to the pitch to the edges of the lawn of the stadium in the footsteps of rugby or football champions or some most famous superstars...
+Discover the architecture and experience the famous entrance to the pitch to the edges of the lawn of the stadium in the footsteps of rugby, football champions or famous superstars...

 Enjoy one of the world's richest collections of flying machines that includes Concorde, Great War and WW2 planes.
 The Air and Space Museum, located in Paris Le Bourget airport, represents the ingenuity of mankind in the conquest of air and space and a milestone full of significance in the history of aviation.

 The Parc de la Villette is the 3rd largest park in Paris.
 With 55 ha, it is bigger than the Parc des Buttes-Chaumont.
 Located on the ancient site of the Parisian slaughterhouse, La Villette houses today events and cultural venues such as the Philharmonie de Paris and Europe's largest science museum.